 Finding Meaning in the Meaningless

 In early July 2015, my husband Dan was suddenly struck down with a rare cancer called Acute Promyelocytic Leukaemia (APML).
-He suffered a variety of complications, including a severe inflammation of the gut that left him eating and drinking intravenously for 6 weeks, clotting in his toes causing the tips of three to die and later amputated, and a massive internal bleed in his right calf which led to significant death of muscle and skin.
+He suffered a variety of complications, including a severe inflammation of the gut that left him eating and drinking intravenously for 6 weeks, clotting in his toes causing the tips of three to die and eventually be amputated, and a massive internal bleed in his right calf leading to significant death of muscle and skin.
 His leg required three risky, emergency surgeries while he was at his weakest, and after each one, he was forced to learn to walk again from scratch.

-This is my incredible husband, on the first day he had enough strength to reach the lounge of his ward, feeling the sun on his face for the first time in over a month.
+Below is my incredible husband, on the first day he had enough strength to reach the lounge of his ward, feeling the sun on his face for the first time in over a month.

 So simple, and yet such an unbelievably nourishing moment for him.